Top 3 Meme Stocks List for Your Portfolio

 At the end of this week, the stock will also be moving from the Russell 2000 index to the Russell 1000 and analysts believe this could result in a spike in trading the stock.
 Even though GameStop has been acting like a short-term trade rather than a longer-term investment, the company continues to use the social media buzz surrounding it as a springboard to keep the momentum going making it a perfect name to add to your meme stocks list.

-One name that trading expert Bryan Bottarelli believes has been completely overlooked is Tootsie Roll Industries (NYSE: TR).
+One name that trading expert Bryan Bottarelli believes has been completely overlooked is Tootsie Roll.

 Many of you might not have even realized that Tootsie Roll is listed on the stock market.
 In fact, it became a publicly traded company on the New York Stock Exchange in 1922.
 Here’s why Bryan believes this stock should be on your meme stocks list…

-The Tootsie Roll company has a fascinating history.
+Tootsie Roll Industries has a fascinating history.
 The company’s factory built engines for B-29 Superfortress bombers in World War II before it became the beloved candy factory we know today.

 Tootsie Roll has always remained an independent company.
 Melvin Gordon, longtime Chairman and CEO, passed away in 2015.
 This made his wife, Ella Gordon, the new CEO.